New Rental Housing: April’s Grove

 - General Contractor: Dawson Construction, Bellingham.

-The building designs and site plan for a 30-home plan are available here: ‘ Aprils’ Grove Renderings and Site Plan.
+The building designs and site plan for the 45-home plan are available here: ‘ Aprils’ Grove Renderings and Site Plan.

 OPAL’s timeline for the project: